upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 Projects start at version `0.1.0` when being initially developed, and stay in major version 0 until ready for public release.

-Anything goes in the initial development phase, but you should:
+Anything goes in the initial development phase, but you could:

 * Increment the minor number when making breaking changes: `0.1.3` → `0.2.0` →
 `0.3.0`, and so on.